-With Pittsburgh's parks as both classroom and campground, campers can participate in age-appropriate summer camps that are fun and educational.
-See which camp is best for your child by reading about the different programs below.
+With Pittsburgh's parks as both classroom and campground, kids can participate in age-appropriate summer camps that are fun and educational.
+Read below for camp descriptions, and check back later for registration forms for summer 2015.

 Read about camp policy and refunds here

 Love seeing youth education programs in the park?
 Consider becoming a Frick Environmental Center members.
 Click here for details.